 About Nice Enterprises

-I launched Nice Enterprises in 1983 when I was 19, calling it “The world’s first mail-order flattery business.”
+I launched Nice Enterprises in 1983 when I was 19, promoting it as The world’s first mail-order flattery business.

-The idea was that anyone could mail me a $5 bill, along with a picture of them or someone else, and I’d write the person in the photo a letter in my best calligraphy, showering them with custom compliments.
+The idea was that anyone could mail me a $5 bill, along with a picture of them or someone else, and I’d write to the person in the photo in my best calligraphy, showering them with custom compliments.
 They’d also receive an official Certificate of Niceness and a sticker and button saying I’m Nice.